For every query, you may specify special hints in different ways:

 • read-write: Connects to a server in read-write mode, and fails if the primary is unavailable.

-• read-only: Connects to read-only servers.
+• read-only: Connects only to read-only (in recovery) servers.
 Fails if none available.

 • prefer-standby or prefer-replica: Prefers connecting to standby servers.
 If none are available, it connects to primary.